entity-framework-paginacion-skip-take

 These methods belong to LINQ and are used to:

-For example, if we have a Products table with 100 records and want to display 10 per page, the second page can be obtained with:
+For example, if we have a Products table with 100 records and we want to show 10 per page, the second page would be obtained with:

 var page2 = dbContext.Products